 Dr. Khan is the Executive Director of Interactive Research & Development (IRD), a research and service delivery organization committed to improving the health of vulnerable communities across the globe, by combining tried-and-true public health methods with innovative tools.
 He directs the Indus Hospital TB Control Programme in southern Pakistan, and additionally conducts TB research and provides technical assistance in several countries.
 Dr Khan is an Associate at the Johns Hopkins Bloomberg School of Public Health and an Adjunct Associate Professor of Global Health at the University of Texas Health Science Center, and a Lecturer in Global Health and Social Medicine at Harvard Medical School.
 He is an inaugural board member of OpenMRS, a leading open source electronic medical record system.

-During her time at AA&D, Julia is helping identify opportunities to apply evidence-based infection control strategies across our Zero TB sites by developing a set of tools that can be tailored and used across the different cities.
+Julia is helping to identify opportunities to apply evidence-based infection control strategies across Zero TB sites by developing a set of tools that can be tailored and used across the different cities.

 Kei serves as a special policy consultant with AA&D, utilizing her knowledge of the institutional and political landscape in Peru as part of her ongoing Ph.D. dissertation work and previous experience consulting with the Pan-American Health Organization (PAHO), PRISMA, and Johns Hopkins.
 Her work will create a comprehensive stakeholder map and feasibility analysis that will inform a companion narrative outlining recommendations for the next steps to engage partners and work towards a comprehensive, city-wide Zero-TB approach to tackling TB and Diabetes in Lima.